dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: St Peter, Melverley
 - Date: 12th Century AD

-Melverley means "meadow by the mill-ford".
+Melverley means 'meadow by the mill-ford'.

 The church stands very close to the river Vyrnwy.